iivvaannxx/magento-order-management/README.md

 $ docker run -p 8080:8080 iivvaannx/bookstore:latest
 ```

-Docker will automatically download the image from Docker Hub and start the application,
+Docker will automatically download the image from Docker Hub and start the application.
-you can access
-it in your browser at [http://localhost:8080](http://localhost:8080).
+You can access it in your browser at [http://localhost:8080](http://localhost:8080).

 ## How to use